 estimate operating expenses

-prepare cash flow
+prepare cash flow forecasts

-create profit and loss forecasts
+make a profit and loss statement

-determine assets, liabilities, and net worth
+accurately value assets, liabilities, and net worth

 find potential sources of financing

 present your plan

 Mike McKeever has a B.A. in Economics from Whittier College, a Master's in Economics from the London (England) School of Economics and has done post-graduate work in financial analysis at the USC Business School.
 Mike has taught classes at numerous community colleges in entrepreneurship and small business management.
 Author of How to Write a Business Plan, he has published articles on entrepreneurship for Dow Jones publications, the Sloan Publications Business Journal and numerous newspapers and periodicals.
 Currently, Mike runs a company, Business Plan Workshop, in which his business plan book features prominently.